ephf/mc8/README.md

 }
 ```

-The file should look like this in total:
+The file should look like this:

 ```javascript
 const mc8 = require('mc8');